Dimensional Fund Advisors LP Sells 119,454 Shares of VICI Properties Inc. (NYSE:VICI)

-Dimensional Fund Advisors LP trimmed its position in shares of VICI Properties Inc. (NYSE:VICI – Free Report) by 0.8% during the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 13,952,549 shares of the company’s stock after selling 119,454 shares during the period.
-Dimensional Fund Advisors LP owned 1.38% of VICI Properties worth $438,528,000 at the end of the most recent reporting period.
+Dimensional Fund Advisors LP lessened its stake in shares of VICI Properties Inc. (NYSE:VICI – Free Report) by 0.8% in the second quarter, Holdings Channel reports.
+The institutional investor owned 13,952,549 shares of the company’s stock after selling 119,454 shares during the quarter.
+Dimensional Fund Advisors LP’s holdings in VICI Properties were worth $438,528,000 at the end of the most recent reporting period.

-A number of other large investors also recently modified their holdings of the company.
-Retirement Group LLC bought a new position in VICI Properties in the 1st quarter worth approximately $29,000.
-Register Financial Advisors LLC purchased a new position in shares of VICI Properties in the first quarter worth $33,000.
-Tucker Asset Management LLC bought a new position in shares of VICI Properties during the first quarter worth $38,000.
-Spire Wealth Management grew its stake in VICI Properties by 51.5% during the first quarter.
-Spire Wealth Management now owns 1,303 shares of the company’s stock valued at $43,000 after acquiring an additional 443 shares in the last quarter.
-Finally, IFP Advisors Inc grew its stake in VICI Properties by 62.9% during the second quarter.
-IFP Advisors Inc now owns 2,363 shares of the company’s stock valued at $47,000 after acquiring an additional 912 shares in the last quarter.
-Hedge funds and other institutional investors own 96.79% of the company’s stock.
+Other hedge funds and other institutional investors have also recently modified their holdings of the company.
+BlackRock Inc. increased its holdings in VICI Properties by 2.7% during the 1st quarter.
+BlackRock Inc. now owns 99,921,219 shares of the company’s stock worth $3,259,430,000 after acquiring an additional 2,588,671 shares during the period.
+Vanguard Group Inc. raised its holdings in shares of VICI Properties by 11.6% in the 1st quarter.
+Vanguard Group Inc. now owns 98,755,591 shares of the company’s stock valued at $2,810,583,000 after acquiring an additional 10,248,110 shares in the last quarter.
+State Street Corp boosted its position in shares of VICI Properties by 3.2% during the 1st quarter.
+State Street Corp now owns 56,573,053 shares of the company’s stock valued at $1,867,056,000 after acquiring an additional 1,753,004 shares during the last quarter.
+Bank of America Corp DE grew its holdings in shares of VICI Properties by 14.2% during the first quarter.
+Bank of America Corp DE now owns 35,912,812 shares of the company’s stock worth $1,171,476,000 after purchasing an additional 4,477,196 shares in the last quarter.
+Finally, Principal Financial Group Inc. increased its position in shares of VICI Properties by 0.4% in the first quarter.
+Principal Financial Group Inc. now owns 25,979,833 shares of the company’s stock worth $847,461,000 after purchasing an additional 94,440 shares during the last quarter.
+96.79% of the stock is currently owned by institutional investors.

 VICI Properties Increases Dividend